 - 1/2 teaspoon ground nutmeg, plus extra for serving

 - Pour the milk and cream into a heavy-based saucepan.
 Heat it until quite hot and steamy, but not simmering.

 - Meanwhile, blend the egg yolks and caster sugar together with a hand-held electric mixer until the mixture is pale yellow and falls from the whisk in a thick ribbon.

 - Gradually pour the steaming milk into the egg mixture, whisking the whole time.

 - Pour the custard back into the saucepan and set over low heat.
 Bring it up to 170-175 F on a candy thermometer, whisking frequently.
 To test the custard, dip the back of a wooden spoon into the custard.
 Swipe a finger across the spoon.
 If the line holds its shape, the custard is done, but if it doesn’t, cook a little longer.
 Don’t bring the custard above 180 F, though, or it may turn into scrambled eggs!

-- Ladle the eggnog into a jug, then pour into glasses.
-Serve chilled with a sprinkle of nutmeg on top of each glass.
+- Pour into glasses and serve chilled with a sprinkle of nutmeg on top of each glass.